JustinGuese/website-document-chat.com/content/english/companies.md

 ## Confluence Wiki, Manuals, Internal Emails – All Information Bundled

-Upload company-relevant documents such as manuals, playbooks, technical guides, or invoices to Doku-Chat.de.
+Upload company-relevant documents such as manuals, playbooks, technical guides, or invoices to document-chat.com.
 Whether it's detailed Confluence pages or project reports, your teams can ask precise questions via chat and receive immediate answers with source references.
 They can even download the original document directly.

 ## Enable Executives to Access Relevant Information Directly